 Better Content Archiving has been helping us improve our content quality with features for page view tracking, page expiration tracking and reporting on content quality on the space level or globally (on all Confluence spaces).
-As we gained real-life experience with the plugin, we learned that it can do more than what we were using it for: we can have it bring a fully automated Content Lifecycle Management workflow to Confluence.
+As we gained real-life experience with the app, we learned that it can do more than what we were using it for: we can have it bring a fully automated Content Lifecycle Management workflow to Confluence!

 What are the benefits of using Better Content Archiving?